 The project is contributing to KR-I Vision 2020 Priority Area Outcome: Water security for all, and water and sanitation services that reach every home and supply every industry.
 It is also contributing to UNDAF Priority Area Outcome: People in Iraq have improved access to safe water, sanitation and municipal services.

 The project is targeting three specific output which are Public Awareness taskforce at Governorate level established, Capacity of Public Awareness taskforce at Governorate level strengthen and People in KRG have better knowledge and attitude on water conservation and hygiene practices.
-These outputs are directly contributing to the institutionalize of public awareness within KR government bodies and the sensitization of KR-I population towards proper end-user facility water management.
+These outputs are directly contributing to the institutionalization of public awareness within KR-I government bodies and the sensitization of KR-I population towards proper end-user facility water management.

 Resources